Aida Basevich: Arrests, prison, and exiles

-Basevich was first arrested on February 8, 1925.
+Basevich was first arrested on 8 February 1925.
 She was accused of being an anarchist and against Soviet regime.
 She wrote that "From my very first day in prison, my main task was to fight for a special regime for political prisoners".
 Her first effort was a hunger strike to gain visitation rights, joined by several other prisoners.
 She attempted to secure cell visits, better food, and exercise.
 After her first arrest she spent three years in exile in Orsk and Orenburg.

-In 1928, seven months pregnant, she almost died, were it not for the interference of prominent dissident intellectuals and the anarchist Black Cross.
+In 1928, seven months pregnant, she almost died, were it not for the interference of prominent dissident intellectuals and the Anarchist Black Cross.
 She received three years of exile in Minusinsk for involvement in a plot to help prisoners escape.
 Her final arrest was in 1941 where she was sentenced to 10 years in military camps.
 Her two daughters were sent to an orphanage.
 She gave birth to a son, Mikhail, in 1944 while in prison camp.
 In 1947, she was released from the camp and exiled to the Kuybyshev Region.

 Throughout her arrests and exiles, Basevich encountered revolutionaries who intensified her anarchist leanings.
 While imprisoned, she wrote a memoir detailing her early life and stories from her time in exile and imprisonment.
 It includes descriptions of her resistance efforts and systemic violence in prison, as well as stories from her youth.

-Basevich’s final bout of exile ended in 1957.
+Basevich's final bout of exile ended in 1957.

+Later life

 She spent the rest of her life in Leningrad, working as a technician until 1979 and reaching her death in 1995.
 She never strayed from her anarchist leanings and became a member of the post-Soviet Confederation of Anarcho-Syndicalists (KAS).